Polymer/pwa-starter-kit/what's-in-the-box.md

 - fast time-to-interactive and first-paint through the PRPL pattern
 - easy deployment to prpl-server or static hosting
 - unit and integrating testing starting points
-- documentation about other advanced patterns.
+- documentation about other advanced patterns

 ## Other templates
 If you already know what you're doing and want a simpler template to start from, we've created several separate templates, with some of the features removed: